 Found in a range of foods, including whole grains, nuts and green leafy vegetables, magnesium may be useful for general muscle health as well as muscle and nerve function (one of the symptoms of magnesium deficiency is muscle cramps and twitches).
-Magnesium may also be helpful for restless leg syndrome (RLS), a condition associated with fibromyalgia (i).
+Magnesium may also be helpful for restless leg syndrome (RLS), a condition associated with fibromyalgia (vii).

 St John’s Wort

 If you experience difficulties getting to sleep because of your fibromyalgia, the traditional herbal remedy Valerian may help.
-One study suggests it is more effective than placebo in helping people to fall asleep faster (viii).
+One study suggests it is more effective than placebo in helping people to fall asleep faster (xv).

 Several of the B vitamins are necessary for nerve function, and may arguably be useful for fibromyalgia since the condition is thought to be caused by the way the brain and nervous system process pain.

 Living with fibromyalgia can be a challenge but there are things you can do that may help keep your symptoms under control and give you a better quality of life.